What are Positional Headaches?

 Spontaneous intracranial hypotension is a low pressure headache caused by leaking of CSF, meaning that there is reduced fluid cushioning the spinal and brain tissue.
 The balance in fluid volume is delicate and even small leaks are enough to greatly disrupt the pressure, resulting in the symptoms listed above.
 Often this will occur after a surgery or obvious trauma to the head and neck, but sometimes the event may be less obvious such as a sneeze, a cough or an unrecognised event.
 People who have a weaker connective tissue composition or have hyperflexibility of their joints tend to be more susceptible and prone to this kind of injury.

-Positional headaches may also be caused by structural conditions or problems with the intervertebral disc, connective tissues, nerves, blood vessels, facet joints, muscles, contributing to the headache.
+Positional headaches may also be caused by structural conditions or problems with the intervertebral disc, connective tissues, nerves, blood vessels, facet joints, and muscles, contributing to the headache.

 Recommended management is normally medical, with the first suggested line of treatment being an epidural blood patch.
 Blood is drawn from the patient’s arm and then injected into the epidural space of the patient’s lower spine using imaging to guide.
 The blood clot that forms helps to block the tear in the dura, and thus stop the leak, allowing the pressure to equalise.
 There may be subsequent back pain, but most patients experience immediate symptomatic relief from all headache related symptoms after the procedure.
 Patients may have to have multiple blood patches if leaking re-occurs.